samsquire/ideas4/README.md

 I read somewhere that instruction selection is less of a cause of total performance of code compared with data layout.
 With data driven architecture we can use arrays of structures or structures of arrays for performance.

-Much of modern programming is managing different buckets of data and scheduling them into memory for example we have heap, the stack, S3, disk files.
+Much of modern programming is managing different buckets of data and scheduling them into memory for example we have heap, the stack, S3, file system's disk files and network available storage such as NFS or Ceph.
 We need some method of paging this data and scheduling data to and from each area efficiently.

 Databases such as Postgres have heap managers.
 Virtual memory are managed by kernels.
 Some software use arenas for memory management.
 Memory management is too complicated so browsers such as Chromium just use arenas and free it when the tab is closed.
 There is all sorts of clever things that can be done with readahead and prefetching and amortization.
 The problems of chunking has wide ranging impacts to do with caching and decision to load in parallel.